Want to take better care of your houseplants?

 Brown leaf tips on a Philodendron Squamiferum are often caused by a lack of humidity.
 Make sure you are misting your plant a few times each week as well as using a humidifier to increase the humidity level.

-If your Philodendron Squamiferum has dark brown or black leaves then you are probably overwatering your plant.
+If your Philodendron Squamiferum has brown or black leaves then you are probably overwatering your plant.
 If there isn’t enough drainage (eg. the drainage holes are blocked by clumps of soil) or you are simply overwatering each time then the roots on your Philodendron Squamiferum will begin to rot.
 This means your plant can no longer get all the water and nutrients it needs and the leaves will go brown or black.
 Replace the waterlogged soil with fresh potting mix and trim away the worst affected roots and leaves to prevent any more brown leaves from developing on your Philodendron Squamiferum.

 Philodendron Squamiferum plants often develop yellow leaves if they are being overwatered.
 They are a little bit more sensitive to overwatering compared to a lot of other plants so it’s important you allow the potting mix to fully dry out between waterings to prevent yellow leaves.

 If there isn’t an issue with watering, then we recommend giving your plant a thorough once over to spot any pests (or signs of pests) as yellow leaves can also be an indicator of an infestation.